Mouadabdelghafouraitali/coronavirus_tracker/README.md

-# CoronaVirus Tracker
+# CoronaVirus Tracker Android App

-A simple tracker app to get live statistics of the **Novel Coronavirus**
+A simple tracker app to get the live statistics of the **Novel Coronavirus**

 # Screenshot